How to Conduct a Head-to-Toe Assessment

 Ferere explains that the duration of the exam is directly in correlation to the patient’s overall health status.

 “Health patients with limited health histories may be completed in less than 30 minutes,” she says.
 “Many health practices have patients complete health history and pre-visit forms prior to presentation for a comprehensive visit.
 Review of these forms in advance can certainly reduce the required visit time.”

-Prepare for the assessment
+How to Prepare for the Assessment

 “Like all clinical settings, standard precautions (formerly universal precautions) should always be practiced with each and every patient to protect both the nurse and patient,” states Zucchero.

 “The primary goal of standard precautions is to prevent the exchange of blood and body fluids and includes hand hygiene, use of personal protective equipment, and safe handling and cleaning of potentially contaminated equipment or surfaces.”

 Depending on the type of assessment conducted, the nurse may need specific equipment, states Zucchero.